Slow Cooker Sausage and Potato Casserole

 How to Make Slow Cooker Sausage and Potato Casserole:

-Combine hash browns, kielbasa, onion, and 2 cups of the cheese in a greased slow cooker.
+Combine hash browns, smoked sausage, onion, and 2 cups of the cheese in a greased slow cooker.

-In a separate bowl, combine cream of chicken (or mushroom), sour cream, salt and pepper.
+In a separate bowl, combine cream of mushroom, sour cream, creole seasoning, salt and pepper.

 Pour over hash brown mix and stir to combine.